hyperium/hyperium.github.io/_stable/server/hello-world-http2.md

 }
 ```

 ## Starting the Server

-Lastly, we need to hook up our `hello` service into a running hyper server.
+We now have to add our `hello` service into a running hyper server.

 ```rust
 # use std::convert::Infallible;